defold/doc/docs/en/manuals/bob.md

 Bob is able to build data (corresponding to the build step of selecting the editor menu item <kbd>Project ▸ Build</kbd>), create data archives and create standalone, distributable application bundles (corresponding to the editor menu item <kbd>Project ▸ Bundle ▸ ...</kbd> options)

 Bob is distributed as a Java _JAR_ archive containing everything needed to build.
-You find the latest *bob.jar* distribution at http://d.defold.com.
+You find the latest *bob.jar* distribution on the [Defold Download page](http://d.defold.com) and the [GitHub Releases page](https://github.com/defold/defold/releases).
 Select a release, then download *bob/bob.jar*.
 To run the Bob tool, you need [OpenJDK 11 installed on your computer](https://openjdk.java.net/projects/jdk/11/).

 ## Usage